-- The Highway fund is a property tax levy fund which accounts for 72% of the projected revenue for FY2022.
+- The Highway fund is a property tax levy fund which accounts for 72% of the projected revenue for FY2024.
 The remaining 28% is derived from Engineering services provided to the townships, overweight permit fees, equipment rental paid by motor fuel tax and material sales to municipalities. - The intent of the Highway Fund per State Statute referenced above is to provide for the operations of the department including personnel, equipment, facilities, etc. Personnel Services reflect the salaries and benefits for each County Board approved position within the department.
-There are currently eight employees covered by a labor contract that was approved in FY2020. - Contractual services include small road or bridge repairs that require a contractor to be hired and some specialized maintenance activities. - Commodities includes items such as fuel, repairs to equipment, office supplies and other material costs for road and bridge repairs/maintenance. - Capital outlay consists of purchasing new equipment ranging from pickups to snow plow trucks.
-FY2022 has been increased in Capital Outlay from FY2021 as the department continues to update an aging fleet and COVID-19 delays did not allow for a truck to be delivered in FY2021 as planned. - Miscellaneous Expenses include advertising, postage & UPS charges, drug & alcohol testing, union clothing allowance, membership dues and mileage.
+There are currently eight employees covered by a labor contract that was approved in FY2023. - Contractual services include small road or bridge repairs that require a contractor to be hired and some specialized maintenance activities. - Commodities includes items such as fuel, repairs to equipment, office supplies and other material costs for road and bridge repairs/maintenance. - Capital outlay consists of purchasing new equipment ranging from pickups to snow plow trucks.
+FY2024 has decreased slightly from Capital Outlay in FY2023 as the department was able to make up for prior year delays from the COVID-19 crisis. - Miscellaneous Expenses include advertising, postage & UPS charges, drug & alcohol testing, union clothing allowance, membership dues and mileage.